ska-telescope/ska-integration-test-harness/docs/src/ith_as_a_platform.rst

 the consequent **LRC completion check** and the **state synchronisation**.

 Let's assume we have a Tango device and that we want to send it a command.
-Let's also assume
-that command 1) is a Long Running Command (LRC) and 2) will change the state of some other devices to a particular state.
-Let's say we want to be sure the command is executed correctly (without errors) and that the desired states are reached.
+Let's also assume that the command 1) is a Long Running Command (LRC) and 2) will change the state of some other devices to a particular state.
+Let's say we want to be sure
+the command is executed correctly (without errors) and that the desired states are reached.
 To do so, we proceed the following way:

-1. we define the command as a :py:class:`ska_integration_test_harness.extensions.actions.TangoLRCAction`
+1. we define the command as an instance of :py:class:`ska_integration_test_harness.extensions.actions.TangoLRCAction`
-2. we define a pre condition :py:class:`ska_integration_test_harness.core.assertions.AssertDevicesAreInState` to check the initial state of the devices and be sure the action is executed from a valid initial state
+2. we define a pre condition an instance of :py:class:`ska_integration_test_harness.core.assertions.AssertDevicesAreInState` to check the initial state of the devices and be sure the action is executed from a valid initial state
-3. we define the expected state transitions as post conditions using the class :py:class:`ska_integration_test_harness.core.assertions.AssertDevicesStateChanges`
+3. we define the expected state transitions as post conditions using instances of :py:class:`ska_integration_test_harness.core.assertions.AssertDevicesStateChanges`
 4. we add some directives to impose a timeout, to synchronise also the LRC completion and to fail early if some LRC error is detected
-5. given the action object enriched with all those directives, we execute it
+5. finally, given the action object enriched with all those directives, we execute it

 .. code-block:: python